muhammadshakkeerp/Shopease/README.md

 ## 📙 Description

-Flikart is a project developed for [briefly describe the purpose or goal of the project].
-It incorporates various technologies and libraries to achieve [mention the key goals].
+Flikart is a project developed for online shopping inspired from flipkart.
+It incorporates various technologies and libraries to achieve Html5, css3, React, typescript, redux, tailwindcss

 ## 🛠️ Installation